 8/ Be patient

-Sometimes, if I see a stall or a person that I like, I’ll hang around for ages waiting for the right moment.
+Sometimes, if I see a market stall or a person that I like, I’ll hang around for ages waiting for the right moment to take a photograph.
 It might be waiting for a customer to leave, or for the vendor to stand in a certain place, or to perform a specific action.
 These sorts of things can make all the difference between an average photo and one that has come to life.
 And waiting around for a while has another advantage: when you first appear with your camera you’ll attract attention, but after a while people will get used to your presence and go back to whatever they were doing before.
 And that’s when you can get the most natural shots.
 Of course it does mean that you can end up being there for hours – even all day! – but it’s totally worth it.

 9/ Buy something – but don’t pay for photos